113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 ```bash
 ibmcloud plugin repo-add REPO_NAME REPO_URL
 ```
+{: codeblock}

 **Command options**:

 REPO_NAME (required)
 :   The name of the repository to be added.
 You can define your own name for each repository.

 REPO_URL (required)
 :   The URL of the repository to be added.
 The repository URL must contain the protocol (for example, `https://plugins.cloud.ibm.com` instead of `plugins.cloud.ibm.com`). https://plugins.cloud.ibm.com is the official plug-in repository of {{site.data.keyword.cloud_notm}} CLI.

 **Examples**: